 In June 29th, 2020, the government announced a local lockdown in Leicester following a surge in COVID-19 cases .
 The areas affected are delimited by the boundary shown in Figure 1.
-These restrictions put Leicester back into a limited mobility scenario, where only the key or essential workers are allowed to go to work.
+These restrictions put Leicester back into a limited mobility scenario, where only the key workers are allowed to go to work.
 Areas with less key workers tend to have fewer people commuting, but, where are these areas?
-Where are these essential workers?
 In this brief post, we want to show where Leicester’s key workers concentrate and investigate their spatial relation with regions with high COVID-19 cases.
 Also, we like to emphasise that a lockdown scenario not only reduces flows but does change, in general, the commuter patterns.

 The UK government Published on 19 March 2020 the “Critical workers who can access schools or educational settings” guide , where it outlines who is entitled, during a hard lockdown, to bring their kids to school.
-As part of an extensive note, in our group at the CASA, UCL, we established a baseline for Essential (E) and Non-Essential (NE) workers by exploring commuting flow data from the 2011 UK census and merging this with the above guide.
-We reached our E estimates by linking government guidance documents that define essential occupations with the ONS Standard Occupational Classification 2010 (SOC)
+As part of an extensive note, in our group at the CASA, UCL, we established a baseline for Key (K) and Non-Key (Nk) workers by exploring commuting flow data from the 2011 UK census and merging this with the above guide.
+We reached our E estimates by linking government guidance documents that define key occupations with the ONS Standard Occupational Classification 2010 (SOC)

 Leicester COVID-19 cases